mrkasri/Simple-Linear-Regression-Python/README.md

 # Simple-Linear-Regression-Python
-This project contains implementaion of simple linear regression using :
+This project contains the implementaion of simple linear regression using :

 #### Python
 #### Python + Pytorch